 5. Go through the recovered files and make sure all desired files are back.

-Step 2: Erase/reformat the external hard drive.
+Step 2: Erase/reformat the external hard drive in Disk Utility

-4. Wait until the process finished.
+5. Wait until the process finishes.

 If the external hard drive still doesn't work on Mac after reformatting, it's very possible that the external hard drive has been damaged physically.
 You have to send it to a local service center or replace it with a new one.

 Disk Utility's First Aid repairing process doesn't fail on external hard drives only.
 It could happen to any external disks including pen drives, SD cards, memory sticks, etc. As a result, if you come cross First Aid operation failure on any external disks, this post can still be very helpful.